solliancenet/microsoft-postgresql-developer-guide/05_AI/05_07_Postgres_AI_Integration.md

 #### Semantic Kernel

 Semantic Kernel is an SDK that integrates Large Language Models (LLMs) like OpenAI, Azure OpenAI, and Hugging Face with conventional programming languages like C#, Python, and Java.
-Semantic Kernel achieves this by allowing you to define plugins that can be chained together in just a few lines of code.
+Semantic Kernel achieves this by allowing for the definition of plugins that can be chained together in just a few lines of code.

 A key concept in Semantic Kernel is the kernel itself.
 It is the main object used to orchestrate  LLM based workflows.
 A kernel by itself has very limited functionality; all of its features are largely powered by external components.
 The kernel acts as a processing engine that fulfils a request by invoking appropriate components to complete the given task.
 This gives Semantic Kernel is its ability to automatically orchestrate plugins with AI.

-To make the kernel useful, you will connect one or more AI models, which will enable the kernel to understand and generate natural language.
+To make the kernel useful, it must be connected to one or more AI models, which will enable the kernel to understand and generate natural language.
 Semantic Kernel provides out-of-the-box connectors that make it easy to inject AI models from different sources, such as OpenAI, Azure OpenAI, and Hugging Face.
 These models are then used to provide services to the kernel during its execution.

 Some examples of services include: